CRMGB/documentHandler/README.md

 ...and so on

 ## Improvements:
-- Make environments to run locally and to segregate the upload to S3.
 - Have a way to sow the file on S3.
 - More design styling and functionality.
 - Some unittest will be great!
+- Delete files from the UI and in S3